jblakeman/apt-select/README.md

 apt-select
 ========

-Speeds up updates and upgrades by selecting a mirror with the lowest latency.
+Speed up updates and upgrades by selecting a mirror with the lowest latency.

 Features
 -----------